CSjianbel/CLI-Pathfind-Algorithms/README.md

 ## Creating a board

+Inside the __src/Boards/__ directory there exists test boards that may be utilized for testing.<br />
+Inside the __src/Boards/Invalid__ directory exists test boards that are deemed to be invalid by the program.<br />

+Here are a few guidelines in Creating a Board of your own...<br />

-Create a _.txt_ file and fill it with the following characters:
+Create a _.txt_ file and fill it with the following characters:<br />

 * [S, s] : Start Node
 * [E, e] : End Node